-The DTE verifies its registration state, performs a registration in order to be able to receive automatic notifications, and enables automatic notifications.
+The DTE verifies its registration state, performs a registration in order to be able to receive automatic notifications, and enables automatic notification indications.

 To A3LA-RG (from DTE) To DTE (from A3LA-RG) Description AT+SBDREG?
-Query the A3LA-RG registration status +SBDREG: 0 A3LA-RG is detached, i.e. un-registered AT+SBDREG Tell the A3LA-RG to register for automatic notifications +SBDREG: 2,0 A3LA-RG is now registered AT+SBDREG?
-Query the A3LA-RG registration status +SBDREG: 2 A3LA-RG is registered AT+SBDMTA=1 Enable SBD ring indications from A3LA-RG ОК to DTE
+Query the A3LA-RG registration status +SBDREG: 0 A3LA-RG is detached, i.e., unregistered AT+SBDREG Tell the A3LA-RG to register for automatic notifications +SBDREG: 2,0 A3LA-RG is now registered AT+SBDREG?
+Query the A3LA-RG registration status +SBDREG: 2 A3LA-RG is registered AT+SBDMTA=1 Enable SBD ring indications from ОК A3LA-RG to DTE